- For information on collaborating with WebAIM, contact John.

 Send Cyndi an email

-Bio: Dr. Rowland is the associate director at the Center for Persons with Disabilities.
+Dr. Rowland is the associate director at the Institute for Disability Research, Policy, and Practice.
 She currently directs projects that focus on the development and use of accessible technologies.
 WebAIM is one such program.
 Dr. Rowland began WebAIM in 1998 with federal funding and has worked to sustain the excellent contributions of this group over the years.
 Dr. Rowland is extensively involved in the National Center for Disability and Access to Education where she is the chair of the Technology Institute.
 Dr. Rowland is considered by many to be an expert in accessibility policy and law.
 She has worked extensively with education systems in transforming their practices to those that are accessible.
 Dr. Rowland has presented to over 90 groups on accessibility, and writes on topics of interest (currently the impact of accessible design on individuals with cognitive impairment).
-She has written over 30 articles on the Web, in journals, and in books.
+She has written over 30 articles on the web, in journals, and in books.
 Dr. Rowland has taken leadership roles in 25 federal and state contracts and grants.
-She looks forward to a day when she is unemployed because the Web is a space that can be accessed by all.
+She looks forward to a day when she is unemployed because the web is a space that can be accessed by all.

 Send Jared an email

-Bio: Jared Smith is the Associate Director of WebAIM.
-He is a highly demanded presenter and trainer and has provided web accessibility training to thousands of developers throughout the world.
-With a degree in Marketing/Business Education, a Master's Degree in Instructional Technology, and almost 20 years experience working in the web design, development, and accessibility field, he brings a wealth of knowledge and experience that is used to help others create and maintain highly accessible web content.
+Jared Smith is the Associate Director of WebAIM.
+He is a highly demanded presenter and trainer and has provided web accessibility training to tens of thousands of web professionals throughout the world.
+With over 20 years of experience working in the web design, development, and accessibility field, he brings a wealth of knowledge and experience that is used to help others create and maintain highly accessible web content.
 Much of his written work, including a broad range of tutorials, articles, and other materials, is featured on the WebAIM site.
 Jared is active on twitter at @jared_w_smith.

-Bio: Jonathan Whiting is the Director of Training and Evaluation at WebAIM, based at Utah State University.
+Jonathan is the director of training at WebAIM.
 His main passion is helping others learn to make the web more accessible to people with disabilities.
-Jonathan is also currently involved in the GOALS Project, a program to assist institutions of Higher Education in improving their accessibility system-wide.
-With a Master's Degree in Instructional Technology and over thirteen years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
+Jonathan was also involved in the GOALS Project, a program to assist institutions of higher education in improving their accessibility system-wide.
+With a master's degree in instructional technology and over seventeen years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
 He has traveled extensively to train thousands of web developers and other professionals who develop or maintain web content.

 Send George an email